Bestcreeper-code/Dungeon-Clawler-Custom-Skins/Skins/Skin Structure.md

 (bold = required)
 (*Skin_name* = Your Skin Name)

-**Important: PNG file sizes are set by you.
-(Images should be at least 450x450 pixels for best results.)**
+**Important: PNG file sizes are determined by you.
+For optimal results, use images that are at least 450x450 pixels.**
 ### **config.txt** Structure

 Name: *Skin_name*